defeo/aws/index.md

 ## What next?

-eLeMentS is a rich enviroment full of features.
+{{ site.title }} is a rich environment full of features.
 To learn more about it, head on to the
 [eLeMentS LMS website](http://elementsLMS.github.io/), and be sure to read the [Jekyll](http://jekyllrb.com/docs) and [Markdown](http://kramdown.gettalong.org/syntax.html) docs.